FindMySchool LogoFindMySchool

 For travel, Glenfield’s Stamford Street location places the school within village infrastructure, with nearby local roads and typical primary drop-off pressures.
 If you rely on walking, ask about entry points and safe routes.
 If you drive, consider how arrival windows are managed and whether any local parking constraints apply around the school day start.

-Science outcomes lag the England average.
-In 2024, 75% reached the expected standard in science compared to the England average of 82%.
-If science matters to you, ask how practical science is delivered across Key Stage 2 and how the school is strengthening this area.
+• Science is steadier in the current dataset.
+In the 2024-25 / 2025 dataset, 80% reached the expected standard in science.
+If science matters to you, ask how practical science is delivered across Key Stage 2 and how the school is continuing to build consistency in this area.

-Writing at greater depth is a smaller cohort.
-With 2% at greater depth in writing in the published data, families with highly able writers may want to ask how writing is extended for top-end pupils and what opportunities exist for sustained independent writing.
+• Writing at greater depth is a visible cohort.
+With 10% at greater depth in writing in the published data, families with highly able writers may want to ask how writing is extended for top-end pupils and what opportunities exist for sustained independent writing.

 Glenfield Primary School suits families who want a structured, kind primary with clear routines and a strong behaviour culture, plus a distinctive speech and language offer that can be a deciding factor for some children.
 Academic outcomes show real strengths in combined attainment and higher standard performance, alongside areas, particularly science and high-end writing, where parents may want to ask sharper questions.
 Best suited to families ready to engage early with admissions and who value a consistent, orderly learning environment.

 Yes, in the sense that external judgement and internal evidence align around behaviour, relationships, and a stable learning climate.
 The most recent Ofsted inspection in May 2024 graded the school Good overall and graded Behaviour and Attitudes as Outstanding.
-Key Stage 2 outcomes in 2024 were also above the England average for the combined reading, writing and maths measure.
+In the current Key Stage 2 dataset, 60% of pupils met the expected standard in reading, writing and maths combined.

 The school references a catchment map and publishes an admissions policy.
 In practice, catchment and oversubscription criteria only matter when the school is oversubscribed, and Glenfield has been oversubscribed in recent admissions data.
 Read the admissions policy carefully and use accurate distance checking before relying on a place.